Golden currant

 - Is Golden currant good for the Colorado Front Range?

-- Yes.
-Golden currant is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Golden currant is a well-suited shrub for Colorado's Front Range.

 - How big does Golden currant get?